lstealth/rr-mapenhancer-mod/README.md

 ## New Features

+### Enhanced Map Tooltips (ALT+Hover)
+A new feature that displays detailed information when hovering over car/locomotive icons on the map while holding ALT.

+**How to Use:**
+- Hold down the **ALT key** (left or right)
+- Hover over any car or locomotive icon on the map
+- A detailed tooltip appears after a brief delay

+**Information Displayed:**
+- **For All Cars:**
+  - Destination status (at destination ✓ or en route →)
+  - Train name (if part of a consist)
+  - Cargo/load information with percentages
+  - Passenger count and destinations
+  - Handbrake and hotbox warnings

+- **For Steam Locomotives:**
+  - Current speed (MPH)
+  - Coal level with visual progress bar `[██████░░░░]`
+  - Water level with visual progress bar

+- **For Diesel Locomotives:**
+  - Current speed (MPH)
+  - Diesel fuel level with visual progress bar

+**Features:**
+- Smart positioning that stays within window bounds
+- Performance optimized with 1-second data caching
+- Clean, easy-to-read layout with progress bars
+- Only appears when ALT is held (no clutter)

 ### Track Grade Markers
 A major new feature that visualizes track elevation changes directly on the map.